 You may hear a sound in the engine compartment for a few seconds when the engine is started or just after the vehicle is started.
-This means that the vehicle skid control is in the self-check mode and does not indicate a malfunction.
+This means that the system is in the self-check mode but does not indicate a malfunction.